hasemar/water/README.md

 # water
- - sizing water distribution systems -
+ - water is a python package tailored for water system engineering -

- This package helps designers size water distribution systems.
-It is based on the energy equatation, and common fluid dynamics equations and assumptions.
+ This package helps engineers with common engineering tasks when designing and working with municipal water systems.
+Units are in US industry standard.

  Modules:
  Tank:
- Create a tank of diameter and height.
-You can specify freeboard, deadstorage and elevation.
+ Create a tank of diameter and height and shape.
+You can specify freeboard, deadstorage and elevation partitions.
  Use to calculate storage requirements (Equalizing, Standby and Operating)

- Fittings:
- Create fittings to calculate minor losses.
-Specify kind, style, size and schedule (default 40) To calculate K value you need to specify a Reynolds number

  Pumps:
  Create pump object.
-Uses mfg's pump curve data from csv file.
-Plots curve using polynomial regression TO DO: plot vfd speed curves plot system curve (constant pressure) create new curve --> creates csv file and saves it to pumps folder calculates run cost with efficiencies
+Uses mfg's pump curve data saved in a sqlite db with the ability to add to the db.
+Curves can be plotted with or without efficiency curve, with applied affinity laws and with multiple parallel pumps.

+ Pipe:
+ Create pipe objects with length and diameter.
+Apply a flow to get head loss.
+Fittings can be added to the pipe object to get minor losses.

+ Genset:
+ Create a generator object and apply resistive and inductive loads to get aid in genset size.

+ Tools:
+ collection of functions used throughout the Classes and also can be used as needed separately.